 We studied whether a favorable optics can be found for the CESR South arc in spite of the constraints imposed by the existing tunnel.
 To reuse as much as possible from CESR, we maintained the bending magnets and quadrupoles in their current positions and only replaced the regions where the undulators would be installed.
-Each of 7 undulator has two matching quadrupoles at each side and is separated from the next undulator by a three-bend achromate.
-Finding an optics for the operation with 2ps bunch length turned out to be relatively simple.
-The matching constraint were ?=1m, 2.5m, 2.5m, 12.5m, 2.5m, 2.5m, 1m in the seven successive undulators, and ?=0, D=0, D'=0 in these seven places.
-The optics for an rms bunch length of 100fs has to ful-fill several additional requirements.
-The RF acceleration phase ?and the first and second order time of flight terms $R{56}$ and $T{566}$ of the first half of the arc have to be chosen to yield the desired bunch length in the central undulator [19].
-For the second half of the return arc, R56 and T566 are determined by minimizing the energy spread after deceleration.
+Each of 7 undulators has two matching quadrupoles at each side and is separated from the next undulator by a three-bend achromate.
+Finding an optics for the operation with 2 ps bunch length turned out to be relatively simple.
+The matching constraint were $\beta = 1, 2.5, 2.5, 12.5, 2.5, 2.5, 1$ m in the seven successive undulators, and $\alpha = 0, D = 0, D' = 0$ in these seven places.
+The optics for an RMS bunch length of 100 fs has to fulfill several additional requirements.
+The RF acceleration phase φ and the first- and second-order time of flight terms R{56} and T{566} of the first half of the arc have to be chosen to yield the desired bunch length in the central undulator [19].
+For the second half of the return arc, R{56} and T{566} are determined by minimizing the energy spread after deceleration.
 The beta function and the dispersion for the return arc are shown in Fig. 13.
-Even though the magnet arrangement is symmetric around the center of the arc, the optics functions are not symmetric since the conditions for R56 and T566 are different for the two halves.
-The second order time of flight term T566 is influenced by sextupoles and has to have the same sign as R56.
+Even though the magnet arrangement is symmetric around the center of the arc, the optics functions are not symmetric since the conditions for R{56} and T{566} are different for the two halves.
+The second-order time of flight term T{566} is influenced by sextupoles and has to have the same sign as R{56} .
 This is hard to achieve in the achromatic arrangements that have been proposed for this purpose.
-However, with the FODO like optics of the CESR arc this can be achieved with relatively weak sextupoles.
+However, with the FODO-like optics of the CESR arc, this can be achieved with relatively weak sextupoles.
 This advantage is due to the large dispersion after the linac.
 The nonlinear dynamics in sextupoles can increase the emittance.
-However, due to the weak sextupoles and the small transverse beam size, the dynamics is so weakly nonlinear that only the second order dispersion $T{166}$ and its slope had to be eliminated in the center of the return arc.
-The second order conditions on $T{566}$ , $T{166}$ and $T{266}$ were satisfied by three sextupoles on each side of the arc close to the three maxima of the dispersion in Fig. 13.
-For short-bunch operation, coherent synchrotron radiation (CSR) can also increase the emittance.
+However, due to the weak sextupoles and the small transverse beam size, the dynamics is so weakly nonlinear that only the second-order dispersion T{166} and its slope had to be eliminated in the center of the return arc.
+The second-order conditions on T{566} , T{166} and T{266} were satisfied by three sextupoles on each side of the arc close to the three maxima of the dispersion in Fig. 13.
+For short-bunch operation, CSR can also increase the emittance.
 The emittance growth was computed with the code ELEGANT and is shown in Fig. 14.
-Since the beam dilution due to the nonlinear dispersion is included, the emittance is shown to decrease where the second order dispersion is corrected.
-In the central undulator, the emittance for 100fs bunch length has only increased by a factor of 1.8.
+Since the beam dilution due to the nonlinear dispersion is included, the emittance is shown to decrease where the second-order dispersion is corrected.
+In the central undulator, the emittance for 100 fs bunch length has only increased by a factor of 1.8.
 To limit the emittance growth, it was found prohibitive to compress the bunch length to its minimum since this creates a spike in the longitudinal density and strongly enhances CSR.
-We therefore increased ?to obtain 100fs bunches without full compression.
+We